KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/3_Geometry.md

 We have created a `Model` with various `ModelPart`, but those are essentially empty.
 In order fro them to be usefull we will need fill it with the gemoetrical information and the physical data.

-The first we must do is to tell our modelparts which phsical data will be storing inside.
-In Kratos, for performance, this needs to be known before reading the actual geometry and is set individually for every different `ModelPart`.
-Will explain it further in the data management section.
+The first essential step in setting up `ModelParts` in Kratos is to specify the type of physical data they will store.
+In Kratos, the structure and type of data stored in a `ModelPart` must be defined in advance for performance reasons.
+This setup allows Kratos to allocate resources efficiently, improving computational speed and memory management.

+Each `ModelPart` is configured to store specific physical quantities, known as `Variables` such as `DISPLACEMET`, `VELOCITY`, or `FORCE`.
+This configuration is required before reading in the geometry or other model data, and it must be performed separately for each `ModelPart` you create.

 For now, lets imagine that we want that our model holds the `DISPLACEMENT` of our nodes over time, we can tell it to the model with this instruction: